elle-j/thusly/design/implementation/parser-compiler.md

     OP_ADD
     ```

-1. Since the entire expression has been parsed and a newline terminates the statement, the bytecode instruction for discarding the result is written:
+1. Since the entire expression has been parsed, the mandatory `NEWLINE` token (which terminates the statement) is consumed.
+1. The bytecode instruction for discarding the expression result is written:

     ```
     OP_POP